Research

 Vaccine Development

 SLU is an internationally recognized leader in vaccine research and development.
-The University’s Center for Vaccine Development, which is home to one of only ten federally funded Vaccine Treatment Evaluation Units (VTEUs) in the country, is currently leading efforts to protect the global population against highly infectious diseases, such as influenza and COVID-19.
+The University’s Center for Vaccine Development, home to one of only 10 federally funded Vaccine Treatment Evaluation Units (VTEUs) in the country, is leading efforts to protect the global population against highly infectious diseases, such as influenza and COVID-19.

 Geospatial Science & Technology

 St. Louis is emerging as a national hub for geospatial science and technology, a multi-billion dollar industry, and SLU researchers are helping lead the charge.
-The Geospatial Institute at SLU, also known as GeoSLU, brings together researchers across disciplines to better understand how location impacts a variety of complex issues, from food security to public health to economic inequity.
+SLU is home to the Taylor Geospatial Institute (TGI), a first-of-its-kind institution that brings together eight leading research institutions to collaborate on research into geospatial technology.
+SLU's geospatial experts are working across disciplines to better understand how location impacts various complex issues, from food security to public health to economic inequity.

 Humanities

 The humanities are the connective thread between everything we do at SLU.
-Informed by the University's Jesuit mission, SLU researchers and scholars in the humanities are investigating what it means to built a better world, exploring how how humanity is changing in today's hyper-connected society, and more.
+Informed by the University's Jesuit mission, SLU researchers and scholars in the humanities are investigating what it means to build a better world, exploring how humanity is changing in today's hyper-connected society, and more.

 Food

 Researchers at SLU are taking an interdisciplinary approach to examine one of life's most essential resources: food.
 This research brings together experts from a wide range of fields, including biology, health sciences, the humanities, and geospatial science.
-SLU researchers are developing new partnerships with organizations such as the Danforth Plant Science Center to answer the question: how can we feed the world in an equitable manner, today and tomorrow?
+SLU researchers are developing new partnerships with organizations such as the Danforth Plant Science Center to answer the question: how can we equitably feed the world today and tomorrow?

 Drug Discovery and Development